 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-The first snake we see striking at a man's arm is a Western Diamond-backed Rattlesnake which does not occur in Florida.
-It looks like they might have used a pane of glass between the arm and the snake or maybe they sewed the snake's mouth shut even though the movie had a disclaimer at the end that all of the animals were monitored by the American Humane Society.
+The first snake we see striking at a stuntman's arm is a Western Diamond-backed Rattlesnake, which does not occur in Florida.
+It looks like they might have used a pane of glass between the arm and the snake.
+It's not likely that they removed the snake's venom glands or sewed the snake's mouth shut because there's a disclaimer at the end that all of the animals were monitored by the American Humane Society, which should include rattlesnakes.
 The snake that is shot is a different rattlesnake, possibly an Eastern Diamond-backed Rattlesnake which is found in Florida.
-It's a real snake that is not shown long enough to know if it's alive or dead.
-It does look like they shot it, or used a small explosive charge, to send it flying up, but no blood or damage is seen so maybe they used some of that Hollywood magic to fool me.
-Or maybe they really killed a live snake because as I aready implied, I doubt the Humane Society would care about a rattlesnake.
+It's a real snake, not a prop, but it is not shown long enough to tell if it's alive or dead.
+The snake does appear to have been shot, or they could have used a small explosive charge, to send it flying up.
+Since no blood or gore is seen they either used a dead snake or it's possible they used some other kind of Hollywood magic.